YunoHost-Apps/monica_ynh/README.md

   * This is due to a limitation in monica, not yunohost!
   * See [here](https://github.com/monicahq/monica/issues/139) for the current progress.
 * [x] make root domain redirect to index.php

+## Notes for Upgrading

+* Check for changes in .env